 Each enamel colour requires a (metal) die line between them, this acts like a wall to stop enamel mixing together.

 Smallest die line is 0.2mm thickness, so when designing in enamel and metal set your line tool to 0.2mm as the smallest line we can achieve.

 Smallest text as a guide line is helvetica 4pt, but please check any special fonts with a line at 0.2mm for size.

-Due to the high polishing nature of Hard enamel, this process is more likley to spread and the details to appear rounded or thicker.
+Due to the high polishing nature of Hard enamel, this process is more likely to spread and the details to appear rounded or thicker.

-If you don't require enamel in your design and just raised and polished, the 0.2mm paramenter still applies but we do have a range of textured finishes available to enhance the design.
+If you don't require enamel in your design and just raised and polished, the 0.2mm parameter still applies but we do have a range of textured finishes available to enhance the design.

 Badges come in various platings, standard Gold, Nickel, Bronze, but also other platings, such as antiqued silver, brass and more.
 We will discuss and visualise the plating that best suits your job.

 Embroidered & Woven